-Like it or not, inventory management is critical to managing your eCommerce business.
+Inventory management is critical to managing your eCommerce business.
 Smart inventory planning can make a big difference in your cash flow and profit margins.
-So, understanding the concept of FIFO (first in, first out) is essential.
-The FIFO method can help you more accurately account for your cost of goods sold (COGS).
-It may also help reduce your eCommerce fulfillment costs.
+So, understanding the concept of FIFO is essential.
+The FIFO method can help you more accurately account for the cost of goods sold (COGS).
+It could also help reduce your eCommerce fulfillment costs.

 What is first in, first out (FIFO)?